Essay, study plan, and financial plan

 You can use the essay to demonstrate your interest in issues that lie on the interface and intersection of politics, psychology, law, and economics.
 Your essay should explain how these fields, and in particular the interdisciplinarity aspect, are related to the question.

 It is important that what you write is relevant to the question, and that you address it directly.
 This is not a test of knowledge, nor is it assumed that the questions have right or wrong answers.
 If the question requires you to make judgements and express your opinions, try to provide coherent arguments to support your views, and consider the merits of possible counter arguments.
-Also, reference your sources of information.
+If you use or quote any sources, either directly or indirectly, please include appropriate references (any citation style is acceptable).
 Your essay will be judged on both your language skills and your analytical skills.

 You will be presented with a question as soon as you start the writing period of four days.
 An example of such a question is: